Championship Policies

 Terms of the Competition

-Time of Starting and Official Time — A player is at his/her starting area when he/she is within the chained area of the starting tee.
-If a chained area is not present, the starting area will be defined in the Notice to Players.
+Time of Starting and Official Time — A player is at his/her starting area when he/she is within the area defined by blue dots and sakes with rope surrounding the starting tee.
+If blue dots and stakes with rope are not not present, the starting area will be defined in the Notice to Players.
 If a player has previously checked in with the starter, he/she is still required to be at the starting area at his/her designated starting time scheduled by the Committee.
 The Official Time is defined by the clock located at the tee where a player is scheduled to begin the round.

-Scoring Area — A player has officially returned his/her scorecard when he/she leaves the scoring area.
-The scoring area is defined is defined by chains and stanchions, or in their absence, the outside edge of the scoring tent.
+Scoring Area — A player has officially returned his/her scorecard fifteen (15) minutes after he/she has submitted it to the Committee in the scoring area at the completion of the round.
+The scoring area is defined by rope and stake, or in their absence, the outside edge of the scoring tent.
 If a site requires different conditions, the scoring area will be defined in the Notice to Players.

 Code of Conduct — See separate Code of Conduct policy which specifies standards of conduct and resulting penalties, including disqualification for serious misconduct violations.